Suennur/Data-Pipeline-ETL-System/README.md

 ---

-🔍 Dataset
+## 🔍 Dataset
 Dataset used: Titanic - Machine Learning from Disaster

 ---

+## 🧹 Data Preprocessing Details

+Data preprocessing was performed using pandas and scikit-learn:
+- Missing values in the "Age" column were imputed using the mean.
+- Categorical variables like "Sex" and "Embarked" were label encoded.
+- Irrelevant columns such as "Cabin", "Name", "Ticket", and "PassengerId" were removed.
+- Data was split into training and testing sets using an 80-20 split.

+Preprocessing code is provided in the `preprocessing.ipynb` notebook.

+---

-🚀 Future Improvements
+## 🚀 Future Improvements

+Add monitoring and visualization with Grafana and Prometheus

 Dockerize the entire system for easier deployment

-Add monitoring and visualization with Grafana and Prometheus

 Integrate with a web dashboard to display live predictions

 ---

-🤝 Contact
+## 🤝 Contact
 Developed by Suennur Altaş
 📫 Email: suennur.altas@gmail.com
 🔗 LinkedIn | GitHub